 Bank notes issued by the Bank of Canada, together with coins issued by the Royal Canadian Mint, are what is known as “legal tender.”
 That’s a technical term meaning the Government of Canada has deemed them to be the official money we use in our country.
 In legal terms, it means “the money approved in a country for paying debts.”

 Today, money is not just bank notes but takes many different forms: credit cards, debit cards, cheques, and contactless payments using mobile devices.
 You can pay with any of these forms of money, even though they are not considered “legal tender.”
 In fact, anything can be used if the buyer and seller agree on the form of payment.
 So “legal tender” has little impact on our everyday lives.

 Bank notes will not lose their face value

-In short, removing legal tender status means that some older bank notes would no longer have the official status of being approved for payments of debt.
-Essentially, that means you would no longer be able to spend that 1935 $25 bank note to buy items at a store.
-But these bank notes would not lose their face value.
-If you have one of them, you will still be able to take it to your financial institution or eventually send it to the Bank of Canada to redeem its value.
+In short, removing legal tender status means that some older bank notes will no longer have the official status of being approved for payments of debt.
+Essentially, that means you will no longer be able to spend that 1935 $25 bank note to buy items at a store.
+But these bank notes will not lose their face value.
+If you have any of them, you will still be able to take them to your financial institution or send them to the Bank of Canada to redeem their value.

 Many other countries have been doing this for years.
-More than 20 central banks around the world have the power to remove legal tender status from their notes, including the Bank of England, the Sveriges Riksbank (Sweden), the Swiss National Bank, the Reserve Bank of New Zealand and the European Central Bank.
+More than 20 central banks around the world have the power to remove legal tender status from their notes, including the Bank of England, the Sveriges Riksbank (Sweden), the Swiss National Bank, the Reserve Bank of New Zealand and the European Central Bank, to name a few.

 Current, high-quality and secure bank notes